UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

 1. **Connect via USB-C**: Attach the USB-C cable from your computer to the detector's digital BATDATUNIT01 module.
 1. **Access the Mass-Storage Device**: Your computer should now recognize a connected portable mass-storage device.
 1. **Download and Delete Data**: Transfer the recorded data to your computer.
 After successfully transferring, make sure to completely delete the original data from the module to free up space for new recordings.
-1. **Disconnect the Storage from Computer OS**: Safely eject the mass-storage device from your computer.
+1. **Disconnect the Storage from the Computer OS**: Safely eject the mass-storage device from your computer.
 1. **Optional Disconnection of USB-C cable**: If you do not intend to charge the detector, you can disconnect the cable from the USB connector at this point.

 ## Recharging the Accumulators